Options class (ScrollBar)

 Example

-null {null}, specifies that the verticalShapes field defines the verticalShapes property.
+null {null}, uses the default verticalShapes value.
 By default, the verticalShapes is "vThumbLite(t)".

 "vThumbLite(t)" {string}, defines a lite-scroll, or shotly it applies the exontrol.Shapes.ScrollBar.background.vThumbLite and exontrol.Shapes.ScrollBar.foreground.vThumbLite on "thumb" part